YuheiNakasaka/uuidv47-rb/README.md

 # UUIDv47-rb

-This is a port of [stateless-me/uuidv47](https://github.com/stateless-me/uuidv47) to Ruby.
+This is a reimplementation of [stateless-me/uuidv47](https://github.com/stateless-me/uuidv47) to Ruby.
 It's a pure Ruby implementation of UUIDv47 — UUIDv7-in / UUIDv4-out (SipHash‑masked timestamp)

 `uuidv47` lets you store sortable UUIDv7 in your database while emitting a UUIDv4‑looking façade at your API boundary.
 It XOR‑masks *only* the UUIDv7 timestamp field with a keyed SipHash‑2‑4 stream derived from the UUID's own random bits.
 The mapping is deterministic and exactly invertible.